-The DoEHLG Guidelines state that there is a very remote possibility of injury to people from flying fragments of ice or from a damaged blade.
-However, most blades are composite structures with no bolts or separate components and the danger is therefore minimised.
+The DoEHLG Guidelines 2006 and the draft revised guidelines 2019 state that there is a very remote possibility of injury to people from flying fragments of ice or from a damaged blade.
+However, most blades are composite structures with no colts or separate components and the danger is therefore minimised.
 The build-up of ice on turbines is unlikely to present problems.
 The wind turbines will be fitted with anti-vibration sensors, which will detect any imbalance caused by icing of the blades.
 The sensors will cause the turbine to wait until the blades have been de-iced prior to beginning operation.